|Mary Craig Ministries|

 Acts 17:11: Topical Bible Studies to encourage Christian living, spiritual insight, growth, and faith.
 "Now the Bereans were of more noble character than the Thessalonians, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true."
 (NIV)

-SeekGod.org: We highly recommend visiting this site when you have time to dig.
-There's a lot to see and learn here.
-(As with many sites referenced here, we do not agree with some of their doctrinal views.)
+SeekGod.org: As with many sites referenced here, we do not agree with some of their doctrinal views.

 Present Truth Magazine: Many good articles from a reformed perspective.
 We don't agree with all of their views, including cessation of gifts.